Searching ...

 Visit the Buford Battle Ground and gravesite, a historical site from the American Revolution.
 Even though the Patriots waved a white flag of surrender, they were either killed or wounded by British forces.
 The Daughters of the American Revolution have erected a monument at the site.

-The Forty Acre Rock Heritage preserve is almost 3,000 acres of protected area in the Piedmont Region.
+The Forty Acre Rock Heritage Preserve is almost 3,000 acres of protected area in the Piedmont Region.
 It features granite flat rocks, water slides, waterfalls, caves, and hardwood forests.
 There is a two-mile out and back trailhead.

 Lancaster also has cultural attractions such as the Lancaster Cultural Arts District, the Community Playhouse, which hosts local and some traveling acts, and the Native American Studies Center, a resource for studying and preserving Native American culture.

 The Hall Family Farm is a local favorite.
 Stop by to pick strawberries in the spring or pumpkins in the fall.
-There’s also a corn maze and other family events throughout the year.
+There’s a corn maze and other family events throughout the year.

 Lancaster County Dining